 For a given pair $(\tilde{L}_j, \tilde{t}_j)$, when $\tilde{t}_j < \tilde{t}_{\rm{BO}, \star}- R_{\star}/c$ the jet is halted in the stellar core.
 If, instead, $ \tilde{t}_{\rm{BO}, \star}- R_{\star}/c < \tilde{t}_j < \tilde{t}_{\rm{BO, env}} - R_{\rm{env}}/c $, the jet breaks out from the stellar core, but it is halted in the envelope.

-Figure~\ref{fig:contour} shows the parameter space of the pairs $(\tilde{L}_j, \tilde{t}_j)$ corresponding to the same energy $\tilde{E}_j$.
+Figure~\ref{fig:contour} shows the parameter space of the pairs $(\tilde{L}_j, \tilde{t}_j)$ corresponding to the same energy $\tilde{E}_j$ injected in the jet.
 The mass of the envelope is assumed to be $M_{\rm{env}}=0.1 M_\odot$ (left panel) and $M_{\rm{env}} = 5 M_\odot$ (right panel).
 The region below the dashed blue line corresponds to jets halted in the stellar core, i.e. $R_h< R_\star$ at the end of the jet lifetime.
-This region is not of interest for the simulations of Ref.~\citep{Gottlieb:2022tkb}, since the jet is very energetic and likely to break out from $R_\star$ in any case.
+This region is not of interest for the reference simulations of Ref.~\citep{Gottlieb:2022tkb}, since the jets are very energetic and likely to break out from $R_\star$ in any case.